Ellestial/100-days-of-code/r2-log.md

 **Today's Progress**: Reviewed end of You Don't Know JS: this & Object Prototypes - Chapter 2.
 Started reading Chapter 3.

 **Thoughts**: Chapter 3 is so far easier to understand.
 I've learned the difference between a literal data type and a constructed object form.
 I anticipate that I will want to read all about objects and come back to Chapter 2 to review `this`.

+## Day 10: June 26, 2019

+**Today's Progress**: Continued reading You Don't Know JS: this & Object Prototypes - CHapter 3.

+**Thoughts**: Interesting learning about different object-related things, like how all object properties are strings, which explains why the property name needs to be in quotes in `Object.defineProperty()`.
+I learned about writable, enumerable, and configurable on `Object.defineProperty()`, too.
+I want to learn more about how `JSON.parse()` works with deep copying objects.